-There have been numerous discussions about how corruption should be defined.
-A major problem is that the word is applied to activities that are both legal and illegal.
-This means that it is difficult to tell whether a bad score on a corruption index refers to officially permitted activities or to violations of the law.
+of the law.
 Some people will say that all kinds of corruption-like activity are harmful, and it is not important to distinguish between them.
 Others will consider this matter in the light of defamation, restrict the use of the term corruption to its legal sense, and try not to label people, companies or countries as "corrupt" unless there is good reason to assume that laws have been violated.
 When trying to estimate even less precise aspects of a society, such as the quality of governance or social capital, it is obvious that these are subjective and uncertain qualities.
-As for corruption, we do not have international consensus on the term's meaning, which should ideally have been in place before we started ranking countries based on people's subjective perceptions of its extent.
+As for corruption, which also is a legal term, we do not have international consensus on the term's meaning, which should ideally have been in place before we started ranking countries based on people's subjective perceptions of its extent.

-The common objection to this point refers to the next challenge.
+The impediments to reach such an international consensus are significant.
 The legal definitions of corruption and cross-border bribery of public officials differ somewhat from country to country.
 Even within countries there are doubts and discussions about the boundary between legal and illegal activities.
 Most jurisdictions have far too few precedents for this sort of legislation.
 No detailed judicial discussion will be undertaken in this paper.
-The following three grey zones are important, however, because (a) they are common to most countries, (b) they have not been clarified by the new international conventions, and (c) they are causing most of the ambiguities about the term corruption.
+The following three grey zones are important, however, because (a) they are common to most countries, (b) they have not been clarified by the new international conventions, (c) they are causing most of the ambiguities about the term corruption, and (d) they tend to inhibit welfare improvements.

+(i) Facilitation payments

-(i) Facilitation payments: Unofficial fees paid to get things done, and smaller bribes demanded for services that a public official is expected to provide in any case, such as the issuing of licenses or customs clearance.
-The defense of making facilitation payments is often based on a lack of bargaining power.
-The question of whether the person who pays commits an offense according to the cross-border legislation on corruption will depend on judicial details in his/her/its country of origin.9
+Unofficial fees paid to get things done, and smaller bribes demanded for services that a public official is expected to provide in any case, such as the issuing of licenses or customs clearance.
+The justification for facilitation payments is often based on a lack of bargaining power.
+The question of whether the person who makes the payment commits an offence according to the cross-border legislation on corruption will depend on judicial details in his/her/its country of origin.
+9